 Invite people to an interview via Skype, Teams or Zoom (other virtual platforms are available).
 This will take some preparing and make sure you explain the process in your emails, so that everyone feels confident.
 Not everyone is familiar with Skype or Zoom, you will also need to make sure they have the latest compatible versions.
 Be mindful that some computers may not upgrade to latest versions.

-Explain about the process of an interview or selection virtually, what time will you contact them, they will need to make sure there is no interruptions and have a ?how are you? to make people feel relaxed.
+Explain about the process of an interview or selection virtually, what time will you contact them, they will need to make sure there is no interruptions and have a how are you?
+Question on arrival to make people feel relaxed.
 It may be that you provide some questions in advance so that people can make some notes.
 Tell people if you are recording the session and if anyone else is in the room either listening and taking notes or working on other things.

 Preparation is key, have all of their information to hand.
 Not being able to visit you in person may mean that you have a physical show round opportunity as part of the process.
 You can organise this at the end of the day when no children are around.
 It is also a good idea to tell people to research you.
 This means looking at your website and social media or Ofsted inspection.
 Applicants will understand your vision, aims and future plans and you can talk to them about that.